 How Many Grams is a Quarter Pound of Weed?

 How much will such a large amount of weed cost you?
 It’s less than you might think.
 Lower to middle-quality buds will run you anywhere from $550 to just over $600.
-The higher quality chronic will cost closer to $700.
+The higher quality chronic weed price is closer to $700.
 Consider that an ounce costs on average $100-300 depending on the quality.
 If you were to buy a quarter-pound of weed an ounce at a time, it could cost you $400- $1200!
 Now think if you were to buy a quarter of an ounce one gram at a time (not that anyone would actually do this).
 Using the $5-$15 price range from earlier, we get $560-$1680!

 You can clearly see that buying in bulk is the way to go if you’re trying to get more bud for your buck.